zaiisao/Documentation/en/Video/audio_effect_mixing_apple.md

 // Gets the volume of the audio effect.
 The value ranges between 0 and 100. let volume = agoraKit.getEffectsVolume()

-// Ensures that the audio effect's volume is at least 80% of the original volume. volume = volume < 80 ?
-80 : volume
+// Ensures that the volume of all audio effect files is at least 80% of the original volume. volume = volume < 80 ?
+80 : volume agoraKit.setEffectsVolume(volume)

-agoraKit.setEffectsVolume(volume)
+// Sets the volume of a specified audio effect file as 50% of the original volume. agoraKit.setVolumeOfEffect(soundId:"1", 50)

 // Resumes playing the audio effect. agoraKit.resumeAllEffects()